 Ques.
 How many days of preparation are required for CDS?

 Ans.
-For CDS II 2020 Exam, there are more than 6 months to prepare.
-Make a chart of 6 months preparations for CDS Exam. if your are dedicated to each section equally, General Studies takes the last 4 - 3 months, for the English Language 3 months depending on your depth in English and for Mathematics, 5 - 6 months is really sufficient based on your educational background and logical analysis.
+For CDS 2021 Exam, there are more than 6 months to prepare.
+Make a chart of 6 months of preparations for the CDS Exam. if you are dedicated to each section equally, General Studies takes the last 4 - 3 months, for the English Language 3 months depending on your depth in English and for Mathematics, 5 - 6 months is really sufficient based on your educational background and logical analysis.

 Ques.
 Does 12th class marks matter in CDS?

 Ans.
-There is no minimum percentage of Standard 12 and Graduation required for CDS II 2020 Application.
+There is no minimum percentage of Standard 12 and Graduation required for the CDS 2021 Application.
 A candidate has to be passed in both Standard 12 and Graduation and possess a valid certificate of both degrees from a recognized Board or university by the State or central government of India.

 Ques.
 Can students in their final year of college who still have not graduated apply for this exam?

 Ans.
-CDS Aspirants who are in their final year or semester of eligible degree course can apply for CDS II 2020 Exam.
+CDS Aspirants who are in their final year or semester of an eligible degree course can apply for the CDS 2021 Exam.
 But each candidate needs to submit proof of passing the Degree by the prescribed date.
 This passing degree will be needed at the time of SSB interview